cellgeni/nf-scautoqc/README.md

 * The dimensionality of the latent space is chosen as 20.
 * The batch size is chosen as 256.

+This step produces:
+* ***[output 9]:*** final integrated h5ad object
+* ***[output 10]:*** ELBO plot from scVI training

 ## Future plans

 ### Add run_cellbender process

-* Current version of pipeline assumes that the CellBender outputs exist.
+* Current version of pipeline assumes that the Cellbender outputs exist.
-* This addition will allow the pipeline to run CellBender if the inputs do not exist.
+* This addition will allow the pipeline to run Cellbender if the inputs do not exist.

 ### Expand input options

 * Current version of pipeline is able to take STARsolo outputs only.
 * This expansion will allow user to specify the input type whether it is Cellranger or STARsolo input.
-* For Cellranger inputs, the pipeline will be able to run Velocyto and CellBender without specifying anything additionally.
+* For Cellranger inputs, the pipeline will be able to run Velocyto and Cellbender without specifying anything additionally.

 ### Smart memory allocation